-Our breakdown into metrics suggests a refinement of the primary research question into more detailed research questions.
+We have used this breakdown into metrics to refine the primary research question into more detailed research questions.
 In particular, whether the introduction of new gTLDs has led to:

 - an increase of the query rate towards the root DNS system? - a degradation of query / response stability? - an increase of incorrect DNS data, broken (DNSSEC) chain events or other data inconsistencies due to root DNS data?